-5.3.
-The procedure is designed to support all students in improving their performance and/or behaviour and to enable them to complete their course successfully.
+- 5.4.The procedure is designed to support all students in improving their performance and/or behaviour and to enable them to complete their course successfully. - 5.5.

-- 5.4.
 The College acknowledges that students with disabilities or learning difficulties may display behaviours which might otherwise result in intervention.
 The College recognises that it is more appropriate to deal with these matters in several stages of interventions outside these procedures and will work with these students on a case-by-case basis.
-This may result in reasonable adjustments to the student's performance review but will not automatically remove the need for disciplinary action. - 5.5.
-Once a student has been identified as being put "on report", a physical report card will be issued to the student who will be required to report to their Personal Tutor no less than twice a week to discuss: - How well they are meeting their targets information should be provided by staff members to student encounters in some capacity; - The attendance at a restorative justice workshop (if appropriate). - 5.6.
-It is expected that students will only be on report only once in the academic year and will stay on report for a maximum of three weeks. - 5.7.In addition to being put on report, and in order to support the student to modify their behaviour, one of their target set as a result of their formal review may be to attend a restorative justice workshop. - 5.8.The restorative justice workshops will, in the main, focus on three areas: - Behaviour modification - Study skills - Resilience - 5.9.
-They will be delivered by a range of different teams, including but not limited to: ILD, Student Wellbeing & Safeguarding, personal development or SMT.

-5.10.
-Both the "on report" and attendance at a restorative workshop will be logged on ProMonitor in Learner meeting and a letter sent home.
+This may result in reasonable adjustments to the student's performance review but will not automatically remove the need for disciplinary action. - 5.6.Once a student has been identified as being put "on report", a physical report card will be issued to the student who will be required to report to their Personal Tutor no less than twice a week to discuss: - 5.6.1.
+How well they are meeting their targets information should be provided by staff members to student encounters in some capacity; - 5.6.2.
+The attendance at a relevant workshop (if appropriate). - 5.6.3.
+The Personal Tutor is responsible for ensuring that the targets are met and the students check in with them throughout the two weeks they are placed on report. - 5.7.It is expected that students will only be on report only once in the academic year and will stay on report for a maximum of three weeks. - 5.8.In addition to being put on report, and in order to support the student to modify their behaviour, one of their targets set as a result of their formal review may be to attend a behaviour modification workshop. - 5.9.The behaviour modification workshops will, in the main, focus on three areas: - Behaviour - Study skills - Resilience - 5.10.
+They will be delivered by a range of different teams, including but not limited to: ILD, Student Wellbeing & Safeguarding, personal development or SMT. - 5.11.
+Both the "on report" and attendance at a behaviour modification will be logged on ProMonitor in Learner Meeting and a letter sent home (via Student Records).